Bat Surveys

 There are 18 species of bat in the UK, all of which are protected under the Wildlife and Countryside Act 1981 and the Conservation of Habitats and Species Regulations 2017, which make it an offense to:

-• Disturb a bat in a place of shelter or rest.
+- Intentionally or recklessly disturb a bat while it's in a structure or place of shelter or protection

 Where a development may affect bats or their habitat, bat surveys are required to assess their presence, activity, and potential roosts.